tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/数据检索/数据类型_intl_en.md

 COS Select supports a wide variety of primitive data types.

-> ?The data type directly supported by a compiler is called a **primitive data type**.
+> The data type directly supported by a compiler is called a **primitive data type**.

 ## Data Type Conversion